nassosstylianou/working_with_climate_data_nicar2022/README.md

 ### Extracting variables

-To extract data from the netcdf netCDF, we can use the `ncvar_get()` function, also from the `ncdf4` package.
+To extract data from the netCDF, we can use the `ncvar_get()` function, also from the `ncdf4` package.
 The first argument you should pass to the function is the name of your netCDF file in R (the name you have given the netCDF file you have brought into R using the `nc_open` function) and the second argument is the name of the variable (dimension in this case) we want to extract.
 The `ncvar_get()` function actually extracts the data as arrays, so we will need to do some formatting to them later on to change the data type.

 #### Longitude